 Where to Go Out

 Lisbon’s melancholic vibe is all smoke and mirrors.
-As sun sets, the city’s cheap booze, open-container laws and lack of last call make it a nesting ground for raucous revelry.
+As the sun sets, the city’s cheap booze, open-container laws and lack of the last call make it a nesting ground for raucous revelry.

 Everyone is welcome to start their night at Side Bar for cocktails and beer.
 If you’re looking for somewhere hairier, try the city’s best bear bar, TR3S Lisboa.
-Other options include Shelter Bar, Bar Espaço 40e1 and BAR106.
+Other options include Shelter Bar and Bar Espaço 40e1.